 Step 4: Condition

 After washing your wig, conditioning it will restore the original style pattern of your wig.
 Conditioning the wig will keep it looking great and lasting longer.
 Synthetic wig conditioner contains specially blended oils that soften dryness and bring out the luster and mobility of the fiber.
 To condition your wig, refill your sink or basin with clean, cool water.
-Add one or two capfuls of conditioner to the cool water (for human hair conditioner, follow product directions).
+Add some conditioner to the cool water (for human hair conditioner, follow product directions).
 Immerse your wig in the conditioner solution, gently working the solution through the wig with your fingers.

 Step 5: Rinse